adbre/psget/README.md

     .\PsGet.ps1 -Username $env:psgetUsername -Password $env:psgetPassword -Output ext -InputFile references.cfg

+#### Caching username and password
+By setting the -SaveCredentials switch, PsGet.ps1 will immediatly prompt you for a username and password, and saving it to your local profile so you don't have to be prompted for a password everytime PsGet.ps1 invokes.

+    .\PsGet.ps1 -SaveCredentials

 ## Requirements

 PsGet.ps1 depends on curl.exe from the Git for Windows installation to do the heavy lifting.